 Once you have written your C code that defines your native module (see the

 embedding page on how to do this), you must declare

 jpm to build the native modules

 (declare-native :name "mynative" :source ["mynative.c" "mysupport.c"] :embedded ["extra-functions.janet"])

 jpm create a native module called

-is run, and the arguments should be pretty straight forward.
-The
+jpm build is run, the arguments for which should be pretty

 The declaration for an executable file is pretty simple.